 There are several delivery vehicles for the Foundation communications strategy.
-These include; the Website (hosts the Salmon Hub), media, newsletter, webinar series (over 1000 participants), Annual Report, Annual Business Plan, and social media.
+These include; the Website (hosts the Salmon Hub), media, newsletter (subscribers: 435), webinar series (participants: 536), Annual Report, Annual Business Plan, and social media.
 Typically, the Foundation announces its annual call for proposals, annual grants, and participates in public meetings/conferences.
-The Foundation takes full advantage of social media sites including Facebook (likes:2281), Instagram (followers: 538), YouTube (followers: 6932) and Twitter (followers: 428).
+The Foundation takes full advantage of social media sites including Facebook (likes:2067), Instagram (followers: 409), YouTube (followers: 1363) and Twitter (followers: 310).
 Each of these media have proven successful in elevating the Foundation's public profile.